-The CHOC Neuroscience Institute recognizes the challenges our patients and their families face day in and day out, and we have multiple specialty programs and services designed to address the individualized needs of each patient and their family.
+The CHOC Neuroscience Institute recognizes the challenges our patients and their families face day in and day out, and we have multiple services designed to address the individualized needs of each patient and their family.

 The “Helping Families Cope” room features a computer with Internet access and e mail availability, educational pamphlets, books and videos, and it is open 24 hours a day, 7 days a week.
 The resource room is conveniently located on the dedicated neuroscience unit.

 Case Management Services

 Each patient is assigned a dedicated R.N. case manager.
 The case managers work with all members of the Neuroscience Institute team to coordinate care from pre-hospitalization to the patient’s return home – helping patients and their families navigate the health care system while always maintaining continuum of care.
 Our case managers, who also coordinate outpatient needs as they arise, communicate regularly with insurance companies, California Children’s Services (CCS) and MediCal to ensure optimal relations and make financial arrangements.

 The psychological issues patients and families deal with when coping with a neurologic condition can be overwhelming.
 The Neuroscience Institute has a dedicated psychology team who works closely with patients and families to help them cope with emotional and psychological stress.
 Psychologists provide an initial consultation when the patient first meets with the Neuroscience Institute team and provides assessments throughout the patient’s hospitalization.
 Psychology services are then available as needed for patients, parents and siblings.
 The psychology team assesses and treats issues such as depression, anxiety, phobias (to medical procedures), anger, sleep difficulties, loss and grief, and behavioral issues.

 Child Life Services